User Management

 sudo chown -R <user>:<group> /opt/files

 The other thing we also want to pay attention to is whether we have external drives mounted on our system.
-If we are running our Linux Software in a VirtualMachine, thus changing the way items might be mounted; and we need to pay attention to what users/groups are assigned to those external drives/directories that we might need access to, in order to process/watch/download/etc. properly!
+If we are running our Linux Software in a VirtualMachine - thus changing the way items might be mounted - then we need to pay attention to what users/groups are assigned to those external drives/directories that we might need access to so we can process/watch/download/etc. properly!

-So, for running this inside of a VirtualBox instance locally, using folder mounting through VBox, they have a custom group for the file ownership in the machine, vboxsf.
+So, for running this inside of a VirtualBox instance locally, using a folder mounted through VBox, they have a custom group for the file ownership in the machine, vboxsf.
 So, to allow users to have access to read-write on these directories:

 sudo usermod -aG vboxsf $USER